-Management and Leadership International Experience Board Experience
+Management and Leadership International Experience Board Experience Governance Industry Knowledge

-Investment Banking/ Mergers and Acquisitions Sustainable Development Health and Safety Government Relations Industry Risk Management Ethics and Compliance Risk Management Veronique Giry is currently a director and the Vice President and Chief Operating Officer of ISH Energy Limited, a private oil and gas exploration and production company based in Calgary, Canada, a position she has held since November 2017.
-From 2016 through 2017, Ms. Giry was Vice President, Industry Operations at the Alberta Energy Regulator and between 2015 and 2016 she was the Principal Consultant of Giry O&G Advisors.
-Prior to that role, she worked at TotalEnergies, a French multinational integrated oil and gas company, where she has held various roles in France, Latin America, Canada, Europe and the UK; the most recent, being Vice President, Thermal Assets and Exploration Leases in Calgary, Canada.

-Ms. Giry earned a Master's of Science in Engineering degree from the École Centrale de Paris, France, with a major in Mechanics.
+Investment Banking/ Mergers and Acquisitions Sustainable Development Health and Safety Government Relations Industry Risk Management Ethics and Compliance Risk Management Veronique Giry is a senior executive with more than 35 years of experience in the Canadian and international oil and gas industry.
+From 2017 to August 2024, Ms. Giry served as a director and as acting Chief Executive Officer of ISH Energy Limited, a private oil and gas exploration and production company based in Calgary, Canada.
+From 2016 through 2017, Ms. Giry was Vice President, Industry Operations at the Alberta Energy Regulator.
+Prior to that role, she worked at TotalEnergies, a French multinational integrated oil and gas company.
+She held executive roles in Canada from 2006 to 2015 stewarding corporate development, major projects, joint ventures and mergers and acquisitions.
+For the prior sixteen years, she held various upstream operational and business development roles in France, Venezuela, China, Indonesia, and Scotland with increasing leadership responsibilities and strategic focus.
+Veronique Giry is a professional engineer registered with APEGA and has a MSc in Mechanical Engineering from Ecole Centrale de Paris.
+She is currently enrolled in the Directors Education Program with the Institute of Corporate Directors.

-Board of Directors - 17 of 17 (100%)
+Board of Directors - 9 of 10 (90%)